-Since its formation in 1999, the Genesis Initiative has campaigned for one objective – namely to act as an ‘umbrella’ organisation harnessing the collective strength of the trade associations, institutions and other groupings representing the SME sector.
+Since its formation in 1999, the Genesis Initiative has worked as an ‘umbrella’ organisation harnessing the collective strength of the trade associations, institutions and other groupings representing the SME sector.

 For some time now, representatives from the trade association members of the Genesis Senate have met twice a year with representatives of the Greater London Agency of the Bank of England to discuss economic and business conditions affecting the SME sector.

 These meetings form part of the overall information gathering the Bank undertakes on behalf of the Monetary Policy Committee to inform its quarterly decisions on setting interest rates.

 Three times each Parliamentary session, Genesis organises a breakfast in the House of Commons for the benefit of Senate Members.
 The guest speakers are usually drawn from senior Members of the Government Front Bench or Opposition Benches responsible for the SME Sector.

 These breakfasts are normally followed by a meeting of the Genesis Senate, which allows trade bodies to bring forward issues related to Government policy that are causing problems for their members, or to feed back to other members on policy initiatives of which they may not be aware.

 Senate meetings also provide the opportunity for external agencies and others to make presentations or present research papers which may of interest and benefit to Senate members and their own memberships.

 From time to time, Genesis will also hold conferences and seminars on ‘hot topics’ relevant to the SME sector.
 A recent example has been a conference on alternatives methods of raising finance.Print This Page